aliaksandr-tsukanau/cargopy/docs/introduction.rst

     class MyHandler(happyly.handler):
         def handle(attributes: dict):
             if attributes['STATUS'] == 'FAILED':
-                raise StatusFailed
+                raise NeedToRetry
             process_things(attributes['ID'])

         def on_handling_failed(attributes: dict, error):
             if isinstance(error, NeedToRetry):
                 raise error from error
+            else:
+                _LOGGER.error('An error occured')

   :code:`MyHandler` is now also usable with Celery or Flask.
   Or with yaml serialization.
-  Or with :code:`message.attributes` instead of `message.data`.
+  Or with :code:`message.attributes` instead of :code:`message.data`.
   Without any change.

 * You are going to **change messaging technology** later.